 You may ask yourself, how can my mouth and my heart have such a direct relationship?
 It is important to consider the reasons behind cardiovascular disease.
 Atherosclerosis affects the walls of the arteries, making them thicker and unable to pass blood and materials through as the body needs.
 This phenomenon is most commonly caused by arterial wall damage and inflammation.
 In turn, fat deposits become stuck to these walls and plaque begins to form.

-So don’t ignore those signs and symptoms of gum disease.
+So don't ignore those signs and symptoms of gum disease.
 Any bleeding, swelling, feelings of tenderness (even while brushing), unpleasant breath, canker sores or development of an under or overbite can all be messages your body is sending you to visit your dentist.
-Call Dr. Feinberg at the San Diego Dental Center today to schedule your periodontal evaluation, before your condition causes any further complications.
+Call Dr. Feinberg at the San Diego Dental Center today to schedule your periodontal evaluation and your gum disease treatment if needed, before your condition causes any further complications.
 (619) 462-8550

 The first step towards a beautiful, healthy smile is to schedule an appointment.